domarp-j/excella-acronym/README.md

 * `GET /acronyms` returns all of the acronyms currently within the database
 * `GET /acronyms/:name` returns all acronyms with the given name parameter
 * `POST /acronyms` adds an acronym to the database.
 The `name` of the acronym, its `meaning`, and a user authentication `token` must be provided as parameters.
-  * A backdoor implementation has been added for use by the [Excella Slackronyms API](https://github.com/domarp-j/excella-slackronyms).
-To add an acronym this way, `slackToken` and `slackTeamId` parameters should be passed in lieu of `token`.
 * `POST /users` adds a user to the database.
 An `email`, `password`, and `passwordConfirm` must be provided as parameters.
   * This route is currently disabled in production.
 * `POST /auth` authenticates a user & returns a token for use in other routes.
 An `email` and `password` must be provided as parameters.